top of page

 ABOUT

-Yoga means to yolk.
-To yolk yourself to life.
+Yoga means to yoke.
+To yoke or bound yourself to life.
 Far from being an escape from life’s trials it gives us a way to face them with more equanimity and grace.
 How you move and breathe on the mat can provide profound insights on how to move through life.
-Yoga isn’t just poses.
-It is a practice.
-The poses, or asanas, are only one of the 8 limbs of yoga.
-Pranayama or breathwork and dhyāna, meditation are two other branches that I incorporate into my classes, syncing breath to movement, and encouraging students to observe their mind as they move.

 IMG_8410.HEIC